zowe/docs-site/docs/appendix/zowe-glossary.md

 * **ZWESVUSR**

   This is a started task ID used to run the PROCLIB ZWESVSTC.
-The task starts a USS environment using BPXBATSL that executes the core Zowe Desktop (ZLUX) node.js server, the Java API Mediation Layer, and the Z Secure Services C component.
+The task starts a USS environment using BPXBATSL that executes server components such as the Application Framework, API Mediation Layer, and Z Secure Services servers.
 To work with USS, the user ID ZWESVUSR must have a valid OMVS segment.
-For more information, see System requirements | Zowe Docs
+For more information, see [System requirements](systemrequirements-zos#zwesvusr).

 * **Zowe runtime directory**

-  referred to as `<RUNTIME_DIR>`.
-Also known as ROOT DIR is the directory where the Zowe runtime is located, also referred to as the <RUNTIME_DIR>.
-Defaults to the location of where zowe-configure-instance was executed.
-See Creating and configuring the Zowe instance directory | Zowe Docs
+  The USS directory where the Zowe server runtime is located.
+In v1, this is referred to as `<RUNTIME_DIR>` and is the location where `zowe-configure-instance` was used at install.
+In v2, this is referred to as `zowe.runtimeDirectory` and is the parent directory of the `zwe` command.

 ## Operation

+### Zowe Application Framework

 * **App2App**

   It is a unique feature to Zowe environment where one application plug-in can communicate with another and it is applicable to multiple application plug-ins.
 The application framework provides constructs that facilitate this ability.
-See Application-to-application communication | Zowe DocsConfig Service:
+See [Application-to-application communication](../extend/extend-desktop/mvd-apptoappcommunication) for more information.

+* **Config Service**

+  The Config(uration) Service is a part of the Application Framework which allows plugins and the framework itself to store user configuration as JSON or binary formats.
+The configuration is stored in a hierarchy in which company-wide and system-wide defaults can exist for all users, and users may override the defaults if policy allows it.
+What can be stored and what can be overridden is according to plugin definition and administrative configuration.

 * **MVS (multiple virtual storage) Explorer**